 Humor Influences: Monty Python

 Desperately wanting to be a Beatle, Betsy gave up trombone lessons and got her first guitar when she was 8 years old.
-It was plastic, and wouldn't hold a tune, so she cried until her mom took it back and brought home the yellow Stella.
-On the heels of buying her first Martin guitar from Carl at Pittsburgh Guitars in Bloomfield (many years later!), she took off for LA.
-In the fun and sun, she worked on that Beatle thing, while tending bar to support her guitar-buying habit.
+It was plastic, and wouldn't stay in tune, so she cried until her mom took it back and brought home the yellow Stella.
+On the heels of buying her first Martin guitar from Carl at Pittsburgh Guitars in Bloomfield (many years later!), she took off for Los Angeles, where she worked on that Beatle thing while tending bar to support her guitar-buying habit.
 She was signed to Vanguard Records in 1989 with Andy Robinson and their folk-pop band, Different World.
 Their self-titled CD (she was sad that they didn't press an actual LP!) met with critical acclaim, but still The Beatles paid no notice.
-Back in Pittsburgh, she hung around Pittsburgh Guitars--by then on the South Side--so often that Carl finally hired her.
-It was a good fit!
+Back in Pittsburgh some years later, Pittsburgh Guitars was the place to be!

-Current Musical Projects: Rising Moon, Front Street, Richie & The Make-Believers
+Current Musical Projects: Rising Moon, Front Street, The Make-Believers

 First Live Performance: I sang Ragtime Cowboy Joe at a talent show when I was about 8.
 I didn't win, but I still remember all the words!

-Some Favorite Bands & Musical Influences: The British Invasion bands and the US bands that answered them, the Southern California singer/songwriters, The Sophisticated Ladies, TJHS choir. . . did I mention The Beatles?
+Some Favorite Bands & Musical Influences: The British Invasion bands and the US bands that answered them, the Southern California singer/songwriters, The Sophisticated Ladies, TJHS choir, and many others

 First Car: A Ford Pinto . . . the exploding kind!